SainsburyWellcomeCentre/RCWG/_proposals/slack_channels.md

 - Develop a list of possible new channels
 - Develop a list of channels to consolidate
 - Add those channels with the correct Slack naming conventions (do we need a new category e.g. `#python-expertise`?)
-- Announce new and consolidated channels to `#general`
+- Announce new and consolidated channels to `#general`; send an email asking people to be experts on the channels; announce at Town Hall
+- Ask individual experts if there are not enough people volunteering
+- Add Gatsby people to SWC slack / the relevant channels

 # Stakeholders

-- If channels are consolidated, those channels need to reach consensus about the change
 - S-RCWG group must reach consensus about the new channels to be added
+- Experts need to join the channels and answer questions
+- Researchers need to feel comfortable asking questions on these channels

 # Unknowns

-- Will the creation of these new channels alone lead to more active discussion and group learning?
+- Will the creation of these new channels lead to more active discussion and group learning?
 Or will we need to do more to promote this?
+- Will Gatsby people get involved in answering questions?
+Will they want to ask questions?